Brugman/acf-agency-workflow/README.md

 You collaborate using git.
 So we've made the ACF JSON *cache* the source of truth.
 How?
 Your JSON files get forcefully synced to your database when an administrator loads the Dashboard or Field Groups page.
 If you've added, modified or deleted a field, then you have something to commit.

-### Fields are managed by developers on local with the Field Group Editor.

-We can't expect every staging and production server to have git.
-Nor can we expect people to push changes from a server to git.
-So to prevent needing to do that, we hide the ACF Field Groups interface entirely on any non-local environment.

-Developers manage the fields locally.
-Nobody else, nowhere else.
-Period.
-Your staging and production servers only *listen*, and sync your changes to their database, making them active.

 ## For your information

 - You can safely move existing Field Groups to a new location by editing them and setting a new JSON Save path.